June 11 – Znojmo to Vranov nad Dyji – 35 km

 June 12 Telc – 54 km

 Rode mostly on quiet country roads but also a short section of narrow and busy highway.
 Realised later that there was a parallel bike route.
-Telc has a lovely castle a pictureque square.
+Telc has a lovely castle and pictureque square.

 June 13 – Trebon

 We took the train from Telc to Slavonice since we had cycled most of the route the previous day.
-We then cycled most of the route using the Prague-Vienna Greenway route.
+We then cycled mostly on the Prague-Vienna Greenway route.
 We then chose Czech regional route 322 to Chlum U Trebone and then completed the day by riding on Czech national route 122.
 Portions of our route were on excellent paths – some to cycling highway standard.
 Other portions were very rough.
 Here is a movie of one of the good sections: (coming soon)